Thibault-Am/MARIO_PIZZA/README.md

-# Projet Mario Pizza
+# Project Mario Pizza

-## Sujet
+## Topic

-Conception et implémentation d'un logiciel de commande de pizza avec différentes fonctionnalitées:
+Design and implementation of pizza ordering software with different functionalities:
-- constituer les pizzas parmi les recettes
+- constitute the pizzas among the recipes
-- retirer un ou plusieurs ingrédients
+- remove one or more ingredients
-- composer des pizzas sur mesure
+- compose made-to-measure pizzas
-- administrer (les recettes,les tarifs, les pizzas,les ingrédients)
+- administer (recipes, prices, pizzas, ingredients)
-- information lorsqu'une commande est passé
+- information when an order is placed

-## Acteurs et interactions Homme / Machine
+## Actors and Human / Machine interactions

-- Le système correspond au logiciel de commande et de maintenance
+- The system corresponds to the control and maintenance software
-- L'acteur primaire est le "Client" (choisir, modifier, créer sa pizza et commander)
+- The primary actor is the "Client" (choose, modify, create his pizza and order)
-- Les 2 acteurs secondaire son l'"Administrateur" et le "Cuisinier" (administrer, être informé)
+- The 2 secondary actors are the "Administrator" and the "Cook" (administer, be informed)

-## Spécifications techniques
+## Technical specifications

-### Langage de programmation
+### Programming language

-Programmation Orienté Objet en langage PHP
+Object Oriented Programming in PHP language

-### Version PHP
+### PHP version

 PHP 7.4.3